 As mentioned earlier, DPS are getting faster reloading during the 2.5 seconds after they get a kill.

 We will certainly see Genji

-shine, who are not affected by the CC reduction on tanks, greatly benefit from speed buff and greatly benefit from removal of off-tank peelers.
+shine, who are not affected by the CC reduction on tanks, greatly benefit from reload buff and greatly benefit from removal of off-tank peelers.

 All in all, in DPS there won’t be many changes.
 You will require more mechanical skill in any role in Overwatch 2 and fewer tactician skills, which for some will be a good and for some a bad thing.

 Thanks for reading my guide!
 Oh and, regarding Overwatch 2 boosting

 , we will be indeed boosting in OW 2 just like we were in Overwatch 1.
 We can get you to any SR, play your placements or even get you to Top 500.
 Don’t hesitate and get in touch today.
 Peace out.